VictorHachard/mail-it/README.md

 -   Sharing the project with others and spreading the word

 Any contribution, no matter how small, is valuable and appreciated.
 If you have any questions or need help getting started, don't hesitate to create a new issue on the project's repository and ask for help.
 Thank you for considering contributing to this project!

+For instructions on setting up a development environment, please refer to the [wiki](https://github.com/VictorHachard/mail-it/wiki/Setup-for-development).